 (Quotation written by Diane Taylor.)

 As of May 5, 2012, I am now an accredited member of North American Quilling Guild.
-My accreditation project felt like it took 1 million hours to complete!
+See my accreditation project below.

 |Accreditation Project||Receiving Accreditation from Sherry Rodehaver|